-See section "Recently Adopted Accounting Pronouncements" of Note 2 "Summary of Significant Accounting Policies" of the notes to our condensed consolidated financial statements in Part I of this Quarterly Report on Form 10-Q for further information.
+See Note 2 "Summary of Significant Accounting Policies" of the notes to our condensed consolidated financial statements in Part I of this Quarterly Report on Form 10-Q for further information.

 Item 3.
 Quantitative and Qualitative Disclosures About Market Risk